Boiler in Driggs, ID

 Bars vs. PSI

-It’s first important to understand what boiler pressure readings mean.
+It’s first important to understand what pressure readings mean.
 If you’ve already done a bit of research, you’ve probably noticed that boiler pressure can be measured in both bar and PSI.
 PSI, or pounds per square inch, refers to the one pound of force being exerted on an area that measures exactly one square inch.
 Bar measures pressure as a perpendicularly applied force on a single unit area of any surface.

 • 1 bar = 14.5 PSI